newdexterity/Open-Biomanual-Manipulation-System/Software/README.md

 # moah_ws

-Example ROS interface to control the bimanual manupulator system.
+Example ROS interface to control the bimanual manipulator system.
+Modular, Open-source Arm Hand (MOAH) system was the old project name.

 ## Dependencies

 # CaptoGloveDocker

-The bluetooth communication is setup within a docker and can be installed follwing the steps listed below :
+The Bluetooth communication is set within a docker and can be installed following the steps listed below :

 * WIP